 Bachelor of Fine Arts – Graphic Design (BFA)

-Our curriculum emphasizes the importance of learning how to design through an understanding of visual and verbal information.
-Our concept-based approach can be applied to printed material, digital media and motion graphics.
+Iowa State’s graphic design curriculum emphasizes how to design through organization of visual and verbal information.
+Our concept-based approach can be applied to printed material, digital media, motion, and environmental graphics.

 - Option studios in a variety of graphic design applications:

 - Web and e-commerce

 - Motion graphics

 - Exhibition design